ryanklee/think-taink/project_design.md

 - (Future improvement: Consider web-based interface using React or Vue.js)

 ### e) Database
-- Not required for initial implementation
+- SQLite for storing principles, heuristics, and their version history
 - (Future improvement: Consider PostgreSQL for storing discussion history and results)

 ### f) Message Queue